MausGames/wind-engine/README.md

 # Wind Engine

-The Wind Engine is an extremely light JavaScript/HTML5 framework based on WebGL for **rapid prototyping and small games**.
+The Wind Engine is a light JavaScript framework based on WebGL for **rapid prototyping and small games**.

-It is mainly intended for simple personal projects, which then are able to use the **very comprehensive and powerful browser platform** and its interfaces.
+It is mainly intended for simple personal projects, which are then able to use the **very comprehensive and powerful browser platform** and its interfaces.

 > - Basic Application Structure
 > - WebGL and Web Audio API Integration